armosec/kubecop/demo/README.md

 helm install kubecop chart/kubecop -n kubescape --create-namespace
 ```

 You should be getting alerts after the learning period ends.
+The defult installation comes with a 15 minute learning period counted from the time KubeCop or the container starts.

-Try `kubectl exec` on one of the Pods after the learning period!
+Try `kubectl exec` on one of the Pods after the learning period to test out anomaly detection!

+### Getting alerts

+One of the ways to get alert from KubeCop is to connect it an AlertManager.
 If you don't have AlertManager running, you can install it by running the following commands:
 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update